 Dentists are all required to fulfill 40 hours of continuing education during the two calendar year cycle (January 1 of an odd year - December 31 of an even year) and keep a current C.P.R. card at all times.
-A minimum of 2 of the required 40 biennial hours must be obtained in the area of chemical dependency education.
+A minimum of 2 of the required 40 biennial hours must be obtained in the area of prescribing of controlled substances education which includes instruction in the TN Chronic Pain Guidelines.
 Dentists who hold a Limited Conscious Sedation, Comprehensive Conscious Sedation or Deep Sedation/General Anesthesia permit must also complete a minimum of 4 hours of the required 40 biennial hours in the subject of sedation and/or anesthesia.
 Permit holders must also maintain current ACLS certification (PALS can be substituted if a pediatric dentist).

 Dental hygienists are all required to fulfill 30 hours of continuing education during the two calendar year cycle (January 1 of an odd year - December 31 of an even year) and keep a current C.P.R. card at all times.
 A minimum of 2 of the required 30 biennial hours must be obtained in the area of chemical dependency education.
 Beginning January 1, 2011, dental hygienists can obtain no more than 50% of their continuing education via online or web-based.
 This requirement does not apply to dentists and registered dental assistants.